breeldo/heroku-cli-plugin-data-connectors/README.md

 OPTIONS
   -a, --app=app        app to run command against
-  -r, --remote=remote  git remote of app to use --addon=addon        The ID or name for the addon your your connector is attached to --json               Return the results as JSON --table              Return the results as a table
+  -r, --remote=remote  git remote of app to use --addon=addon        The ID or name for the addon your connector is attached to --json               Return the results as JSON --table              Return the results as a table